Colonel Bleep: Legacy

 In March 2023, a lost episode "The Malicious Mailman" was discovered by film archivist Sarah Smith.
 The episode, a sequel to the existing episode "The Lunar Luger," was restored at Multicom Entertainment Group. and released on the streaming service The Archive on August 23, 2023.

 One episode, "The Treacherous Pirate", can be seen as part of The Speed Racer Show, an anthology film released by Streamline Pictures in 1993; it was released on VHS, LaserDisc and DVD by Family Home Entertainment as Speed Racer: the Movie.
 The episode occurs between Speed Racer episodes ("The Car Hater" and "Race Against the Mammoth Car, Part 1").
 Production notes for The Ren & Stimpy Show cite Colonel Bleep as an inspiration to the show's animators, and the episode "Space Madness" includes a recreation of Colonel Bleep's title sequence.

 A clip from the Colonel Bleep episode "The Killer Whale" was seen in the Severance season two episode "The After Hours".

+In February 2026, it was announced that Colonel Bleep would appear in the public domain-themed fighting game Royalty Free-For-All, which was released on August 11, 2026.
+Squeak and Scratch also appear as summons and Dr. Destructo appears as an alien item.